 |Buy Startup||Buy GrowBig||Buy GoGeek||Buy Basic||Buy Plus||Buy Choice Plus|

-SiteGround offers all it’s customers a free Let’s Encrypt Wildcard SSL.
+SiteGround and Bluehost offers all it’s customers a free Let’s Encrypt Wildcard SSL.
 This means that websites with subdomains can be encrypted using one certificate, making them easier to set up and maintain.

 Bluehost and SiteGround prices and features are somewhat similar (SiteGround’s renewal price is higher).
 Now, it’s up to you to decide which is more affordable.
 (You decide).

 Personally, this is one of the most important features that I consider when choosing a web host.